cdondi/aiml_telco_customer_churn/project_roadmap.md

 ## 📦 Phase 2: Dataset Preparation

-- Load from Hugging Face: `aai510-group1/telco-customer-churn` or Kaggle
+- Load data from `data/telco7k.csv`
+- Use DVC with 2 versions of data:
+  - One dataset simulates 1 million rows by duplicating for streaming and metrics comparison
+    - I also want to run experiments and observe the effects of duplicate data on model performance
+  - The other dataset has the original 7K rows.
-- If dataset <100k rows, duplicate with noise for streaming simulation
+- Duplicate with noise for streaming simulation
+- Perform basic EDA and save `data/raw_7K.csv`
-- Perform basic EDA and save `data/raw.csv`
+- Perform basic EDA and save `data/raw_1M_streaming.csv`

 ---